4 Steps to Install Artificial Turf on Dirt for Your Home

 Prepare the Installation Area

-Before installation, allow the synthetic grass to sit in the sun for one hour to relax.
+Before installation, allow the to sit in the sun for one hour to relax.
 Additionally, consider using a weed barrier fabric to prevent weeds from growing through the grass.
 Accurate cuts around the perimeter or obstacles are also important for a professional finish.
 Lastly, consult with your grass installer about how to handle any existing plants in the area.

 Build a Solid Base Layer